top of page

 Finding some Italian newspapers is a fun way to decorate for your aperitivo.

-IT ISN'T TAPAS WITHOUT TORTILLA
+IT ISN'T TAPAS (OR PINTXOS) WITHOUT TORTILLA

 Although it is made with eggs, the Spanish Tortilla is much different than a frittata and is one of the most commonly found foods during tapas.
 Try your hand at flipping a Tortilla or explore other traditional Spanish dishes in a Spanish Cooking Class.
 Learn about the difference between tapa and pinchos with our chefs in Spain who teach everything from tortilla to paella to papayas bravas.
 Think paella isn't a "tapa"?
 Think again!
 Learn more in your private class!